psl-schaefer/cmi_pb_third_challenge/README.md

 - Run `download_data.R`

-- a) Generation of the whole webpage (i.e. all analyses):
+- a) Generating the whole webpage (i.e. all analyses):
   - Install quarto
+  - Note, if you want to include the MOFA model (which I ended up not using), change the specification for the conda environment that is used by `reticulate`.
+E.g. whereever you see this line `reticulate::use_condaenv("scanpy")`, use a conda environment that is installed in your system.
   - Run `quarto render` inside the project directory (in your favorite shell)

-- b) Generatin of only the predictions
+- b) Generating only the predictions
-  - Exectute `model_selection.qmd`
+  - Execute `model_selection.qmd`